 Fred.
 Olsen-related companies' relationship with Ørsted traces back to 2016 on the development and construction of offshore wind farms in Europe through wind turbine transport and installation work performed by Fred.
 Olsen Windcarrier.

 Fred.
 Olsen Renewables is a developer, owner and operator of renewable energy with history back to the mid-1990s, with 12 operating wind farms and a total project pipeline of ~4 GW in onshore and offshore wind.
 Fred.
-Olsen-related companies employ more than 2000 people within renewable energy and have in-depth experience from offshore wind.
+Olsen-related companies employ more than 2000 people within renewables and have in depth experience from offshore wind.
 Fred.
 Olsen Renewables is wholly owned by the listed (Oslo Stock Exchange) company Bonheur ASA.

 As the global leader in offshore wind, Ørsted has more than 3,000 employees dedicated to offshore wind, covering all aspects of developing, constructing, operating and owning offshore wind farms. Ørsted has constructed 7.5 GW of offshore wind, including the world's first offshore wind farm in 1991, and currently has 27 offshore wind farms in operation across Europe, the USA and Asia Pacific.
 Headquartered in Denmark, Ørsted has built several offshore wind farms in the North Sea as a trusted partner to governments in Denmark, the UK, Germany, and the Netherlands.